UCSB-CS189-2016-17-Aerospace/Aerocube-ImP/README.md

     * Chilitags dependency is compiling with a global CMake
     * Fiducial Marker detection samples running

+# Troubleshooting
+If you encounter any errors written as "error: No member named ... in namespace cv", then you may be running OpenCV3, rather than OpenCV2.
+To resolve any potential 'No member named ... in namespace cv errors', please include the correct header files, as some functions may be moved during the OpenCV version bump to 3.0.
+For example, drawings functions were moved to <opencv2/imgproc.hpp> in opencv3.

 # Licenses
 Credit goes to Chilitags for providing Fiducial Marker tracking software.